pub-education/lnu_609_A1p2/docs/developmentPlan1.md

 - Refresh boards and start rounds.
 HumanPlayer has the first turn as default.
 - Game asks for hit coordinate.
 - Player shoots by giving a coordinate of the form letter number e.g., d4
-- Computer responds with saying "hit", "miss", or "hit and sunk"
+- Computer responds with saying "hit", "miss", or "hit and sunk".
+Could be expanded to a dto-class 'damage-report' Who attacked?
+What range?
+What was hit? etc...
+To be implemented at jul!
 - Check for winner (by rule).
 If player has no ships left...
 - Present winner
 - Opt user for new game or quit.